Smart Guy: Theme song and opening sequences

 The theme song for the first and second seasons was produced and written by Kristian Rex who also composed the music for the entire second season.
 The theme song for Smart Guys third and final one was performed by Hami and featured cast member Omar Gooding.
 A short version of the season three theme, which is different from the regular theme song was used in episodes in which ran over the allotted time.

 The opening sequence for the first two seasons was fully computer-animated with the exception of the cast video headshots.
 The show's title logo was shown at the beginning and again at the end of the sequence when the main characters without Mo are shown above it.
 The season three opening titles were made to resemble a music video (the sequence was choreographed by Russell Clark).

 Video on demand

-The entire series (except for the episode "Don't Do That Thing You Do") is available to stream on Disney+ as of its launch date of November 12, 2019.
+The entire series, except for the episode "Don't Do That Thing You Do" (due to music licensing issues), is available to stream on Disney+ as of its launch date of November 12, 2019.